Unchained112/WebCardGames/README.md

 **Plan to do**
 1. Build the Blackjack game in MVP
-2. Try to implement multiple decks for Ai
+2. Try to implement multiple decks for AI

 ###  Ziyu Tang
 **Current Stage**